Missouri DWI Laws

 Missouri DWI Laws: Criminal Law

 This law deals with the ticket that was issued.
-If you are convicted of an alcohol offense, the court sends a copy of the conviction to the department, and the proper points are assessed to your driver record.
+If you are convicted of an alcohol offense, the court sends a copy of the conviction to the Department of Revenue, and the proper points are assessed on your driving record.
 As a result of the point assessment, your driving privilege may be suspended or revoked.
+If you have an administrative suspension arising out of the same DWI offense, you may be given credit for the time you were suspended on the administrative suspension but will still be required to pay a separate $45 reinstatement fee.

 Missouri laws are strict on alcohol-related driving offenses.
 The possible punishment for a DWI charge depends on if you have a history of DWIs and are in addition to the license suspension mentioned above.
 The statements below are assuming that the prior DWI/BAC offenses had resulted in a plea or finding of guilt or nolo contender prior to the current offense occurring.
 Additionally, the following are for DWI offenses alleged to have occurred after January 1, 2017.
 If your alleged driving while intoxicated incident occurred before that date, please call our office for a free consultation.
-Mr. Brown will meet with you and discuss the consequences based on the law prior to January 1, 2017.
+Mr. Brown will meet with you and discuss the consequences based on the law prior to January 1, 2017 or the current law, whichever is applicable to your case.

 Missouri DWI Laws: Administrative Law

-This law imposes a separate suspension or revocation of the driving privilege if your blood alcohol content (BAC) level is over the legal limit or you refuse the BAC test(s).
+This law imposes a separate suspension or revocation of your driving privilege if your blood alcohol content (BAC) level is over the legal limit or you refuse the BAC test(s).
 This is an automatic suspension or revocation, even if the ticket was disposed of in court or reduced to a lesser charge.
+You have a limited amount of time after the DWI stop to request a hearing to fight the loss of your driver’s license.

 If you are arrested for driving with a blood-alcohol content of .08 percent or higher, the offense is processed administratively as well as criminally.
 Minors arrested or stopped with .020% or higher blood alcohol content are also subject to the administrative sanctions under sections 302.500 through 302.540, RSMo.